pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Image processing (ala CS50 assignment) in R / Julia / C
 - Summary of Google Analytics data for 2020 in R - LinkedIn Post, no follow up
 - Did Ishant Sharma's stats really change - Using Tensorflow Probability, similar to # SMSes case study in Bayesian analysis e-book
-- Blog post on one of Udacity Nanodegree projects - plagiarism detection / melanoma classification (both involve using open source resources)
 - Are data structures really important for data scientists ?
 - How I got a job at Microsoft